 To stop fluidsynth, type "quit" at its ">" prompt.
 We'll need to stop fluidsynth for the next section.

 Up to this point, we've seen how to do audio work with the ALSA drivers directly.
 However, for serious work, JACK is a better choice since it offers low-latency and the ability to synchronize multiple audio sources.
-You can think of JACK as an improved pulseaudio.
+You can think of JACK as an improved pipewire or pulseaudio.
 JACK is (as the marketing types might say) "designed to meet the demands of audio professionals."

 Before we get started with JACK, be sure to close any audio applications you've been using.
+Also make sure pipewire and pulseaudio are stopped:

 There are two versions of JACK: JACK1 and JACK2.
 These are interchangeable.
 I've had better luck in the past with JACK2, so I tend to use it.
 If you didn't already install JACK2 back in the "Audio Group" section, install it now.